Documentação sobre MQL5: IsSupersetOf / Biblioteca Padrão

 IsSupersetOf

-Determina se o conjunto atual é superconjunto da coleção especificada ou matriz.
+Determina se o conjunto atual classificado é superconjunto da coleção especificada ou matriz.

 Versão para trabalhar com a coleção que implementa a interface ICollection<T>.